byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***The Physical Body Is The Placebo;*** the mind’s natural capacity to influence bodily functions and symptoms.

-The mind is a medium within which the imagination jumps between the pattern and the world can happen.
-The individual, oneself is only the medium for the imagination, not its originator.
+The mind is a medium within which the imagination jumps between the pattern and the living world can happen.
+The individual, the physical body is only the medium for the imagination, not its originator.

 **Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections within nature (Mother Earth) through sensory experiences; mental, physical and biological interactions, movement, and hands-on meaningful activities.
 Allowing the brain, body and earth body to establish new, more productive patterns.